Hubbert peak theory: Coal

-The Future of Coal by B. Kavalov and S. D. Peteves of the Institute for Energy (IFE), prepared for European Commission Joint Research Centre, reaches similar conclusions and states that "coal might not be so abundant, widely available and reliable as an energy source in the future".
+The Future of Coal by B. Kavalov and S. D. Peteves of the Institute for Energy (IFE), prepared for the European Commission Joint Research Centre, reaches similar conclusions and states that "coal might not be so abundant, widely available and reliable as an energy source in the future".

-Work by David Rutledge of Caltech predicts that the total of world coal production will amount to only about 450 gigatonnes.
+Work by David Rutledge of Caltech predicts that the total world coal production will amount to only about 450 gigatonnes.
 This implies that coal is running out faster than usually assumed.

 Fissionable materials

 In a paper in 1956, after a review of US fissionable reserves, Hubbert notes of nuclear power:

 As of 2015, the identified resources of uranium are sufficient to provide more than 135 years of supply at the present rate of consumption.
 Technologies such as the thorium fuel cycle, reprocessing and fast breeders can, in theory, extend the life of uranium reserves from hundreds to thousands of years.